AriFordsham/GHCWiki/injective-type-families.md

 > (if this was the last equation then type family is injective).
 If it
 > doesn't then type family is not injective and we report an error to the
 > user.
 See examples and discussion below for more details.

+**RAE:** We have to be careful with the word *overlap* here.
+I think we want "overlaps" to be "is subsumed by".
+Basically, you want to know of the equation at hand is reachable, given the LHS substitution.
+Even if it is reachable, the (substituted) LHS may coincide with the LHS of the earlier equation whose RHS unified with the current RHS.
+So, just because the current LHS is reachable doesn't mean the family is not injective.

+Even subtler, it's possible that certain values for type variables are excluded if the current LHS is reachable (for example, some variable `a` couldn't be `Int`, because if `a` were `Int`, then a previous equation would have triggered).
+Perhaps these exclusions can also be taken into account.
+Thankfully, forgetting about the exclusions is conservative -- the exclusions can only make *more* families injective, not *fewer*. **End RAE**

 **Discussion**